sherwinee/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Mark person as contacted : `contact`

+Marks a person as contacted at the current date and time.

+Format: `contact INDEX`

+* Marks the person as contacted at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `contact 2` changes the status of the 2nd person in the address book to 'Last Contacted: <Current Date & Time>'.
+* `find Betsy` followed by `contact 1` marks the 1st person in the results of the `find` command as contacted at the current date & time.

+### Importing new entries : `import`

+Imports a .csv/.vcf file.

+Format: `import PATH/FILENAME`

+* Imports a csv or vcf file of contacts into the address book.
+* Duplicate contacts would be detected and not imported.

+Examples:
+* `import ./exports/contacts_dump.csv` imports all contacts in the given csv file.

+### Exporting new entries : `export`

+Exports contacts to a csv or vcf file.

+Format: `export FILENAME.[csv/vcf]`

+* Exports current contacts to a csv or vcf file into the exports folder.

+Examples:
+* `export addressbook.csv` exports all current contacts in address book to a csv file.

 ### Clearing all entries : `clear`